-In the past, small companies had a local reach whilst larger companies sold to consumers globally.
-Only a large entity could source the best raw materials from around the world, and only a large entity could have the reach to sell products to consumers internationally.
+In the past, small companies had a local reach while larger companies sold to consumers globally.
+Only a large entity could source the best raw materials from around the world and only a large entity could have the reach to sell products to consumers internationally.

-Companies like Ford Motor Company would create their own global supply chain, making steel, rubber and glass to be used in their cars.
+Companies such as Ford Motor Company would create their own global supply chain, making steel, rubber and glass to be used in their cars.
 But technology has changed this equation.

 Here are five areas where technology has reduced the required size for a global organisation.